 *Help develop the brochure.

 *Be a part of the Steering committee to oversee this project.

-In addition to a women's residence on the second floor, we offer an art gallery for under-represented artists, art boutique, and art studio for non-artists.
+In addition to a women's residence on the second floor, we offer an art gallery for under-represented artists, and art studio for non-artists.
 CUARC offers a variety of programs geared to the under represented and to educate the public about under represented populations.
 At our own site and at sites of other non-profits, CUARC programs include: art workshops & classes for non-artists, support & education for entrepreneurs, art shows by under represented people (people with mental illnesses, people of color, non-artists, survivors of trauma, immigrants, lesbians, gays, & seniors).
 Social opps. for people who are different from each other to attend, enjoy each other, and learn from each other are offered monthly.
 Non-violence and tolerance is encouraged at all activities.